WaterBender231/wef-nexus-online-course/watersecurity/33waterdimensions.md

 <h2>2.3 Indices to measure water accessibility <small>(<a href="/wef-nexus-online-course/assets/indices-water-accessibility.pdf">view table</a>)</small></h2>

 <iframe width="100%" height="500" src="/wef-nexus-online-course/assets/indices-water-accessibility.pdf">If you are seeing this text, the preview of the PDF failed.
 Most likely this happened because your browser does not support this technical feature.</iframe>
-<small><small><a href="See more data sources for water accessibility">https://waterbender231.github.io/wef-nexus-online-course/watersecurity/dimensions#data-overview</a>
+<small><small><a href="https://waterbender231.github.io/wef-nexus-online-course/watersecurity/dimensions#data-overview">See more data sources for water accessibility</a>

 The indicators selected for this dimension are straightforward and according to the authors calculated through percentage of population with improved sanitation and drinking water, were adopted to represent accessibility of water to people mainly due to varying socio-economic conditions.